 CC: What’s the best way to prepare kids for a visit to the dentist?

-LH: This is a main message I write about in my book.
+LH: This is the main message I write about in my book.
 It’s important to get your kids to the dentist by age one.

 Before you visit the dentist, fill out all the paperwork you can at home.
 Download your child’s health history and have your insurance information ready.
 Know what your plan covers.
 Some plans, like Delta Dental, offer great coverage for their members.

 Also, try to schedule an appointment that isn’t close to your child’s normal naptime.
-Morning appointments are better for preschool age kids and under.
-They’re more awake, alert and tend to cooperate better.
+Morning appointments are better for preschool-age kids and under.
+They’re more awake, and alert and tend to cooperate better.

 Pick up some fun dentist books to read to your kids.
 When I first meet a young patient, I often tell them, “I’m Dr. Hishaw and I love counting teeth!
 I’m a mom too so I’m just going to help you keep your teeth healthy.”